-Klajn is a recipient of several international honors and awards, including the 2010 IUPAC Prize for Young Chemists, the 2013 Victor K. LaMer Award from the American Chemical Society, a 2013 European Research Council (ERC) Starting Grant, the 2015 Liebig Lectureship from the German Chemical Society, the 2015 Israel Chemical Society Prize for Outstanding Young Scientists, the 2016 Netherlands Scholar Award for Supramolecular Chemistry, the 2017 Distinguished Lectureship Award in Photochemistry from the Chemical Society of Japan, the 2017 Chemical Society Reviews Emerging Investigator Lectureship, a 2018 ERC Consolidator Grant, the 2018 Cram Lehn Pedersen Prize in Supramolecular Chemistry, the 2019 Award for Research Cooperation and High Excellence in Science (ARCHES) from the Federal German Ministry for Education and Research, the 2019 New Horizons Solvay Lectureship in Chemistry (International Solvay Institutes), and the 2019 Sigma-Aldrich Lectureship in Materials Science, and the 2021 Blavatnik Award for Young Scientists in Israel.
+Klajn is a recipient of several international honors and awards, including the 2010 IUPAC Prize for Young Chemists, the 2013 Victor K. LaMer Award from the American Chemical Society, a 2013 European Research Council (ERC) Starting Grant, the 2015 Liebig Lectureship from the German Chemical Society, the 2015 Israel Chemical Society Prize for Outstanding Young Scientists, the 2016 Netherlands Scholar Award for Supramolecular Chemistry, the 2017 Distinguished Lectureship Award in Photochemistry from the Chemical Society of Japan, the 2017 Chemical Society Reviews Emerging Investigator Lectureship, a 2018 ERC Consolidator Grant, the 2018 Cram Lehn Pedersen Prize in Supramolecular Chemistry, the 2019 Award for Research Cooperation and High Excellence in Science (ARCHES) from the Federal German Ministry for Education and Research, the 2019 New Horizons Solvay Lectureship in Chemistry (International Solvay Institutes), the 2019 Sigma-Aldrich Lectureship in Materials Science, and the 2021 Blavatnik Award for Young Scientists in Israel.